jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/board-id.rst

 Default board Ids
 #################

-We strongly recommend to use the following mapping for the board IDs and controllers.
+We strongly recommend using the following mapping for the board IDs and controllers.
 Many shared configuration files assume the following convention so using custom board Ids should be reserved to very specific configurations (e.g. 4 MTMs or 2 ECMs).